harness/developer-hub/docs/internal-developer-portal/get-started/adoption-playbook.md

 ### Central vs Distributed Catalog definition YAML files

 Catalog completeness is key to a successful Internal Developer Portal (IDP).
 Achieving this requires choosing the right approach for managing `catalog-info.yaml` files.
-Below, we break down **centralized and distributed strategies** and highlight how Harness IDP tools, like the Create Catalog step and automation scripts, can make onboarding faster and easier.
+Below, we break down **centralized and distributed strategies** and how both of them works very well with Harness IDP.

+Our recommendation for new adopters is to start with all IDP YAML files in one git repository; and after onboarding, move on to a distributed model where team leads can take control of their respective Catalog YAML files.

-#### Centralized Catalog Management:
+#### Centralized Catalog Management

-All catalog definition YAML files are stored in a single, central repository or location.
-This is made possible by using the `backstage.io/source-location` annotation, which links the catalog entry in the central repository to the actual source repository of the service.
-Most IDP plugins, including tools like Scorecards, use this annotation to reference the source code, ensuring functionality like documentation, scorecard evaluations, and dependency analysis works seamlessly, even when the YAML file is not colocated with the service.
+In this approach, all catalog definition YAML files are stored in a single centralized repository.
+This gives the flexibility to manage all YAML files easily without getting stuck at PR approvals from dozens of teams.

+Most IDP functionalities such as Scorecards and plugins use an annotation under `metadata` to reference the source code, ensuring documentation, scorecard evaluations, and dependency analysis works seamlessly, even when the YAML file is not colocated with the service.
+This is made possible by using the `backstage.io/source-location` annotation, which links the catalog entry in the central repository to the actual source repository of the components.
-This flexibility allows organizations to maintain a single, centralized IDP repository for catalog files while retaining the ability to inspect and interact with the source code directly.

 Here's an example annotation: